Optimal Binary Classifier Aggregation for General Losses: Introduction

 This goal can be written as the following optimization problem, a two-player zero-sum game:

 In this paper, we solve the learning problem faced by the predictor, finding an optimal strategy $\vg^*$ realizing the minimum in \eqref{game1eq} for any given ``general loss" $\ell$.
-This strategy guarantees good worst-case performance on the unlabeled dataset, with an upper bound of $V$ on the loss.
-This bound is perfectly tight, by virtue of the argument above -- for all $\vz_0$ and $\vg_0$ obeying the constraints, our definitions give the tight inequalities
+This strategy guarantees the best possible worst-case performance on the unlabeled dataset, with an upper bound of $V$ on the loss.
+Indeed, for all $\vz_0$ and $\vg_0$ obeying the constraints, \Cref{game1eq} implies the tight inequalities

+and $\vg^*$ attains the equality in $(a)$, with a worst-case loss as good as \emph{any} aggregated predictor.

 In our formulation of the problem, the constraints on the adversary take a central role.
 As discussed in previous work with this formulation (\cite{BF15, BF15b}), these constraints encode the information we have about the true labels.
 Without them, the adversary would find it optimal to trivially guarantee error (arbitrarily close to) $\frac{1}{2}$ by simply setting all labels uniformly at random ($\vz = \vzero^{n}$).
-It is easy to see that adding more information through constraints will never raise the error bound $V$. \footnote{Though it may pose statistical difficulties to do with uniform convergence over the ensemble (\cite{BF15b}).}
+It is clear that adding information through more constraints will never raise the error bound $V$. \footnote{However, it may pose difficulties in estimating $\vb$ by applying uniform convergence over a larger $\cH$ (\cite{BF15b}).}

-So far, we have given no assumption about the characteristics of $\ell (\vz, \vg)$ other than Assumption \ref{ass:loss}.
-Many of our results will require only this, holding for these ``general losses."